zextras/tech-doc/source/_includes/_adminpanel/cos.rst

 another needs that the e-mails be encrypted and does not want users to send plain-text e-mails, and so on.

-.. hint:: Some of them can be enabled or disabled via CLI: please refer to section :ref:`cli-features` for more information.
+.. hint:: Some of these options can be enabled or disabled via CLI: please refer to section :ref:`cli-features` for more information.

 .. _cos-prefs: